 The legal basis for processing is in this case Article 6 (1) Sentence 1 b) GDPR.

-In addition to the above-mentioned data, different types of cookies are used and stored on your computer while our CASIO website is being used.
+In addition to the data already referred to, different types of cookies are used and stored on your computer while our CASIO website is being used.

-Cookies are small text files which are stored on your computer or mobile end devices when you visit our CASIO websites.
-We receive a variety of information through the setting of cookies.
+Cookies are small text files which are stored on your computer or mobile terminal devices when you visit our CASIO websites.
+Cookies send us a variety of information.